Yes No Share to Facebook

 Answer: Being found guilty under the Fish and Wildlife Conservation Act, SO 1997, c 41, s.
 12 for illegal possession of wildlife can lead to significant penalties, including fines up to $25,000, imprisonment for up to two years, forfeiture of illegally obtained wildlife and equipment, and suspension of hunting, trapping, or fishing licences.
 For assistance in navigating legal issues related to wildlife offences, consider consulting with DefendCharges.ca for professional guidance.

-The Consequences of breaking the Act may include a substantial financial fine and potential incarceration, as well as the seizure of any wildlife acquired unlawfully, the confiscation of any equipment used in the offence, and the cancellation of any...
+The breaking of the Act may result in severe financial penalties, potential jail time, the removal of any wildlife obtained illegally, the confiscation of any tools used in the offence, and the revocation of any hunting, trapping or fishing permits.

 Understanding Possession of Illegally Killed, Injured or Captured Wildlife